nurunggee/Capstone/README.md

 NAME:

-	YGT(You Got This!) - Home Workout Random Generator W/ Timer
+	YGT(You Got This!) - Home Workout Timer for Interval Training